 Here are some Myths & Facts about Hypnosis provided by the Coastal Academy of Hypnotic Arts and Sciences:

 Myth: Hypnotherapy is like VOODOO

 Fact: Hypnotism is purely a natural body reaction.
 It is scientific.
 It is not supernatural.
-People enter light hypnotic states every day during many activities such as watching tv, driving, reading, daydreaming, ect.
+People enter light hypnotic states every day during many activities such as watching TV, driving, reading, daydreaming, etc.

 Myth: A person can be hypnotized by a Hypnotherapist against their will.